IR5704 Mediation: Community and Global Praxis

 Module description

-The module situates mediation concepts, assumptions, and practices within the fields of critical, feminist, and post-/de-colonial peace and conflict studies to: contextualise and critique mediation levels (tracks), locate the presence and absence of diverse mediation actors, explore the affective power of mediation languages and discourses, and teach critical reading and archival collation of mediation texts.
-The module deploys case studies of mediation that cut across levels of interactions and involve differently-located actors, including: the role of Scotland as a mediator; the University as a site of mediation; local, community-level, and indigenous approaches to mediation; and international dispute management and resolution.
-The module affords students additional learning and professional development opportunities through student-led Mediation in Scotland research praxis groups, and formal mediation training towards Scottish mediation accreditation.
+This module situates mediation concepts, assumptions, and practices within the fields of critical, feminist, and post-/de-colonial peace and conflict studies.
+It applies insights from these fields to contextualise and critique mediation levels (‘tracks’), locate the presence and absence of diverse mediation actors, explore the affective power of languages and discourses of mediation, and teach critical reading and archival collation of traditional, surprising, aesthetic, and community-generated mediation texts.
+Its critical orientation centres questions about who mediates what for whom.
+The module deploys case studies of mediation that cut across levels of interactions and involve differently-located actors.
+It also features a mediation and negotiation simulation.

 Relationship to other modules